Plane Crashes Outside Seattle After Airline Employee’s ‘Unauthorized Takeoff’

 “The FBI is communicating with local, state, and federal partners but is too early for us to put out details on the rapidly evolving situation.
 We frequently get involved with matters related to aircraft so we are poised to act if information develops to suggest a federal criminal nexus”

 The Alaska Air Horizon employee who allegedly stole the plane was referred to as Rich by air traffic control personnel, and he is reportedly a Pierce County resident.
 Pierce County Sheriff tweeted that he is a mechanic and was doing stunts in the air before he crashed into the island.
-Pierce County Sheriff also tweeted that this is not a terrorist incident, and that this was a 29-year-old suicidal male, as People documented.
-Sheriff Paul Pastor said that most terrorists don’t do loops over the water, and that this might have been a joyride that went terribly wrong, as ABC News documented.
+Pierce County Sheriff also tweeted that this is not a terrorist incident and that this was a 29-year-old suicidal male, as People documented.
+Sheriff Paul Pastor said that most terrorists don’t do loops over the water and that this might have been a joyride that went terribly wrong, as ABC News documented.

 Told F 15s made it within a few minutes of theft of plane.
 Pilots kept plane out of harms way and people on ground safe.
 Yay air force .
 They may not admit for a few days.
 But is true..